DanielMeixner/fretboardking/.github/chatmodes/Plan.chatmode.md

 * Implementation Steps: A detailed list of steps to implement the feature or refactoring task.
 * Testing: A list of tests that need to be implemented to verify the feature or refactoring task.

 When you're done with planning, break down your plan into GitHub issues that you will automatically generate on GitHub.com.
 Each issue should correspond to a specific implementation step or testing task, with clear titles and descriptions based on your plan.
+The titel should always contain a verb so it's clear what action is needed.

 For each GitHub issue, include:
 - A checklist of step-by-step tasks required to complete the issue.